Alchemist-X/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 However, flash loans are limited to a single transaction on one chain or L2.
 Cross-chain "flash" behaviors rely on bridges and trust assumptions, making them not truly atomic end-to-end.

-Legitimate use cases include arbitrage across exchanges without holding capital, collateral swaps in lending protocols executed atomically, liquidations where you can liquidate positions and immediately sell collateral, and refinancing to move debt between protocols in single transactions.
+Legitimate use cases include arbitrage across exchanges without holding capital, collateral swaps in lending protocols executed atomically, liquidations where liquidators can liquidate positions and immediately sell collateral, and refinancing to move debt between protocols in single transactions.

 **The Dark Side of Flash Loans**